 Cloud Services and Your Data Protection Responsibilities

 By now, you’ve likely done a lot of work to ensure your GDPR compliance strategies, policies and procedures are absolutely airtight.
 That includes ensuring you have both technological and organisational measures in place to protect the private personal information of your customers.
 Yet when you take any office functions requiring data processing and migrate them to a cloud software solution, you lose some of that airtight control you have over your data.
 Adherence to Article 48 of the GDPR with the cloud is complex as discussed in our article WHY A EUROPEAN SOVEREIGN CLOUD COULD BE THE SILVER LINING TO COUNTER THE U.S. CLOUD ACT

-Because whether you’re using Sage, Salesforce or something else entirely, the minute you input data into those apps, you are technically making them your data processor and entrusting them with the responsibility of protecting your data on their servers.
+Because whether you’re using Sage, SalesForce or something else entirely, the minute you input data into those apps, you are technically making them your data processor and entrusting them with the responsibility of protecting your data on their servers.

 Does that make those companies solely responsible for data protection?